Davies, Chapter Two, Defining Art

 c.
 Aes functionalism has problems with non-aesthetic functions of art (education, ritual, entertainment)

-ii.
-Functionalism rules out possibility of artworlds where art is not mainly intended for aes contemplation apart from practical function it may have.
+iii.
+Aes functionalism rules out possibility of artworlds where art is not mainly intended for aes contemplation apart from practical uses it may have.

 d.
-Need inclusive account of art’s functions and institutional nature
+Davies thinks we need an inclusive account of art’s functions and institutional nature

 ii.
 Need rich account of art’s function